 Joseph Clifton Martin was born on December 13, 1936, in Axton, Virginia.
 The town is eight miles north of the North Carolina state line.
 Both of his grandparents were named Joseph.
-To avoid confusion along with living in the South, the family called him by his initials, J.C.
+To avoid confusion (along with the Southern tradition of referring to people by using initials), the family called him by his initials, J.C.

-Harry Postove, a scout for the Chicago White Sox, had watched J.C. since his sophomore year.
+Harry Postove, a scout for the Chicago White Sox, had watched Martin since his sophomore year.
 Postove assured Martin he would advance rapidly through the Chicago minor-league system as a first baseman.
-J.C. signed with the White Sox for a $4,000 bonus and reported to the Holdrege White Sox of the Nebraska State League.
+Martin signed with the White Sox for a $4,000 bonus and reported to the Holdrege White Sox of the Nebraska State League.

-Playing first base, J.C. hit .276 in 64 games, scored 64 runs and had a .481 slugging average.
-Teammates and opponents who wound up in the majors included Alan Brice, Jim Hall, Camilo Carreon, Gary Peters, Deron Johnson, Jim Perry, Bob Allen, and Hal Reniff.
-After the season, J.C. persuaded Barbara to leave college and get married.
+Playing first base, Martin hit .276 in 64 games, scored 64 runs and had a .481 slugging average.
+Teammates and opponents who wound up in the majors included Alan Brice, Jimmy Hall, Camilo Carreon, Gary Peters, Deron Johnson, Jim Perry, Bob Allen, and Hal Reniff.
+After the season, Martin persuaded Barbara to leave college and get married.

-In 1957, J.C. was promoted to play in the Class B Three-I League.
+In 1957, Martin was promoted to play in the Class-B Three-I League.
 Martin played only 19 games for the Davenport DavSox, and his lack of experience produced a .208 batting average.
-Sent down to the Dubuque Packers in the Class D Midwest League, he hit a respectable .286 with 14 home runs and 64 RBIs.
-The next season, J.C. was summoned to the Duluth-Superior White Sox of the Class C Northern League.
+Sent down to the Dubuque Packers in the Class-D Midwest League, he hit a respectable .286 with 14 home runs and 64 RBIs.
+The next season, Martin was summoned to the Duluth-Superior White Sox of the Class C Northern League.
 In mid-July, Martin led the league with a.358 batting average, on the strength of an 18-game hitting streak.
 He finished the season batting .330, with 10 home runs and an impressive 86 RBIs.

 Martin was promoted to the Triple-A Indianapolis Indians of the American Association for 1959.
 He hit a steady .287 with 13 home runs and 57 RBIs.
 His manager was former major leaguer Walker Cooper.
-J.C. earned a September call-up to the White Sox.
+Martin earned a September call-up to the White Sox.
 This was a perfect time to watch how baseball fundamentals were played.
-The White Sox relied upon solid pitching, good defense, and aggressiveness on the basepaths.
+The White Sox relied upon solid pitching, good defense, and aggressiveness on the base paths.

 The “Go-Go Sox” were managed by Al Lopez.
 “He was great.
 Al was the kind of manager who let you play.
 He wouldn’t run you down by playing you day after day after day.
 He knew the game.
 He got me into the big leagues and I have nothing but respect for him.
-We all did,” commented Martin.
+We all did,” said Martin.2

-J.C. recalled his initial call-up to the big leagues.
+Martin recalled his initial call-up to the big leagues.
 “It was pretty exciting.
 I think six guys came up from Indianapolis.
 I came up along with Johnny Callison, Joe Hicks, and Ron Jackson.
-I’m sure there were a few others.”
-The 22-year-old made his debut at Comiskey Park on September 10 againstthe Washington Senators.
+I’m sure there were a few others.”3 The 22-year-old made his debut at Comiskey Park on September 10 against the Washington Senators.
 Camilo Pascual struck him out in his first major-league at bat.

 The next season, Martin played Triple-A ball with the San Diego Padres.
 His manager, George Metkovich, believed Martin would make it to the majors.
 He batted .285 with 13 home runs and 73 RBIs, and was recalled to the Pale Hose that fall.